Skip to content

 So you deleted three emails and unsubscribed from one list?
 That's awesome!
 Fantastic!
 Stupendous!
 That's infinitely better than having done nothing at all, and it's just that much you won't have to do later.

 Let yourself enjoy progress in any and every form.
 High-five a friend, co-worker, or spouse.
-You deserve it–you’re doing a lot more than most.
+You deserve it--you're doing a lot more than most.

 Build Habits Intentionally